 Yes, there are several hotels near TRU.
 Each year, we work with a local hotel to provide discounted rates to our out-of-town participants.
 Please check the accommodation page for more information.
 In the past, attendees have also used AirBnB to find convenient and close accommodation to campus.

 Do I need to pay a registration fee?

-Breakfast, lunch, coffee, and snacks on Jan 18th and 19th are all included in the registration fee.
+Lunch, coffee, and refreshments on Friday and breakfast, lunch, coffee, and refreshments on Saturday are included in the registration fee.